Romania travel guide

 Do I need a visa to travel to Romania if I am not an EU citizen?

-Americans, Canadians, as well as citizens of Australia, New Zealand, and most of the non-EU countries do not need an entry visa to travel to Romania for stays shorter than 90 days.
-If you plan to stay longer than 90 days, you will need to contact the Romanian Embassy to obtain a visa.
-The complete details about visa requirements can be found here
+For those planning a Romania travel, it's important to know that Americans, Canadians, and citizens of Australia, New Zealand, and most non-EU countries do not need an entry visa for stays shorter than 90 days.
+If your stay exceeds 90 days, you will need to contact the Romanian Embassy to obtain a visa.
+Comprehensive details about visa requirements can be found here.

 What is the currency of Romania?

-Although Romania is a European Union member, the official Romanian currency is the Romanian Leu.
+Although Romania is a member of the European Union, the official Romanian currency is the Romanian Leu.
 The international abbreviation is RON.
 It is valued at around €0.21 or $0.25.
 The Romanian currency cannot be bought from abroad.
 If you want to exchange foreign currency in RON, it is best to find a local exchange office or a bank that displays 0% commission.
 In general, exchange offices located at the airport or near railway stations are more expensive.
-For money exchange we recommend you to use exchange offices or banks.
+For money exchange, we recommend you use exchange offices or banks.

 What timezone is Romania in?